Cabinet Painting & Refinishing in The Woodlands, TX.

-If your cabinet boxes and door fronts are still in good shape but you want a different color, painting is a much cheaper alternative to refacing.
-Cost in The Woodlands: $3,000โ$6,000 for a typical kitchen.
+If your cabinet boxes and door fronts are still in good shape but you want a different color, painting is a much more affordable alternative to replacing cabinets.
+Cost varies with kitchen size, number of doors, and finish type — we give a free written estimate within 48 hours.

 What we do